hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 CTK doesn't use these files at all, they are a pure "maybe useful" convenience.

-There's a rudimentary bash script ("ctk") which will handle moving aside your existing target/ dir on successive runs and running the CTK; you can edit that to add property settings.
+There's a rudimentary bash script ("ctk") which will handle moving aside your existing target/ dir on successive runs and running the CTK; you can also edit that to add property settings if you want to customize your setup.

 What's Next: the maven-generated 'site' packaging generates cross-referenced/cross-linked source and test code and javadoc in HTML, and adds in HTML test reports with links from the failre messages